google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_2.rst

       ensure that your PostgreSQL databases are backed up and upgraded correctly to the new PostgreSQL version used by Open GEE 5.3.2.

-      .. rubric:: Resolved Issues
+      .. list-table:: Resolved Issues

-      .. list-table:: Title
       :widths: 25 25 50
       :header-rows: 1
       * - Number
         - Description
         - Resolution
       * - 1132
         - GEE Server doesn't always determine the correct hostname
         - Updated the virtual hosts URL to use ``hostname`` if ``getfqdn()`` doesn't return a good hostname.
 Also added documentation for setting up the system to aid in avoiding this problem.
       * - 1281
         - Quitting 32-bit Windows portable server in Windows 7 via Internet Explorer does not work
         - IE appears to perform aggressive caching, which was preventing the GET request to cmd=quit from making it to the server.
 Changing the command to be a POST request prevents this.
       * - 1394
         - Upgrade PostgreSQL and PostGIS to latest patch releases
         - The current patch releases have been incorporated.

-      .. rubric:: Known Issues
+      .. list-table:: Known Issues

-      .. list-table:: Title
       :widths: 25 25 50
       :header-rows: 1
       * - Number
         - Description
-        - Resolution
+        - Workaround
       * - 4
         - Google basemap fails to load in 2D Mercator Maps
         - Obtain a valid Google Maps API key and include it in ``/opt/google/gehttpd/htdocs/maps/maps_google.html``.